 You might want to employ the strategies listed below to help bring up early morning cortisol levels (while working on the underlying cause) to help benefit sleep and alleviate fatigue.

-- Exposure yourself to outdoor sunlight or light therapy as soon as possible upon waking.
+- Use a sun clock or try to exposure yourself to outdoor sunlight as soon as possible upon waking.
 Outdoor grey overcast light can still provide some healthy light.
 This will help reset circadian rhythm.

 - Improve blood flow to brain (exercises,supplements, etc)